Understanding Snap's Unusual Options Activity | Benzinga

 Understanding Snap's Unusual Options Activity

-Shares of Snap (NYSE:SNAP) saw some unusual options activity on Wednesday.
-Following the unusual option alert, the stock price moved down to $73.38.
+On Monday, shares of Snap (NYSE:SNAP) saw unusual options activity.
+After the option alert, the stock price moved up to $77.09.

 - Option Type: TRADE